Web Design Practices That Frustrate SEO Pros

 - What computer device did they use?

-If you are paying attention, the stories behind the data not only change over time, but indicate where, when and how to adjust the web design itself.
+- If you are paying attention, the stories behind the data not only change over time but indicate where, when, and how to adjust the web design itself.

-Connecting the Dots
+Connecting The Dots For Increased Conversions

 Nothing stays the same in search engine land.

-With each update in search engine technology, and updates to computer devices that allow people to access the web, human computer behavior changes.
+With each update in search engine technology, and updates to computer devices that allow people to access the web, human-computer behavior changes.

-If you want to deep dive into the neurosciences and human computer behavior, there are fascinating stories based on their research.
+If you want to deep dive into the neurosciences and human-computer behavior, there are fascinating stories based on their research.

-For example, we follow the gaze of an image with a face, so this is where the call to button is placed.
+For example, we follow the gaze of an image with a face, so this is where the call to action button is placed.

 We respond to colors differently or if colorblind, may not see colors the way a designer hopes.

-Human computer behavioral studies taught us that a landing webpage has 5 seconds to convince users to stay.
+Human-computer behavioral studies taught us that a landing webpage has five seconds to convince users to stay.
 And yet, if you look at most website designs, the layout does everything possible to force us to leave on arrival.

 There are countless subtle improvements that can be made to webpages to improve conversions.
-Experienced SEOs know this and are frustrated.
+Experienced SEO professionals know this and are frustrated.

 The more advanced the marketer is, the more they demand user interfaces that enhance the user experience so that desired tasks are completed.